-- This Policy is required to be reviewed every three years. - The allocations have been revised resulting in a new funding requirement mix. - Rates are still the primary funding source at 45.14% of total funding. - This year a one-off special dividend of \$128M is expected from CCHL.
+- This Policy is required to be reviewed every three years. - The allocations have been revised resulting in a new funding requirement mix. - Rates are still the primary funding source at 44.86% of total funding. - This year a one-off special dividend of \$128m is expected from CCHL.
 This is applied to debt repayment and a long term reserve fund.

-- The Commercial sector rates will decrease and other sectors will increase under the Funding Policy. - The Council has resolved on a special temporary modifier to reduce the rate increase from both Residential and Rural and transfer \$3M rates on Commercial properties. - The Uniform Annual General Charge will remain at \$105 per property. - Submissions, as part of the Annual Plan Consultation, are sought on the Funding Policy.
+- The Commercial sector rates will decrease and other sectors will increase under the Funding Policy. - The Council has resolved on a special temporary modifier to reduce the rate increase from Residential, Rural and Institutions and transfer \$1.89m rates on Commercial properties. - The Uniform Annual General Charge will remain at \$105 per property.